pbraun9/dam/detectors-config/README.md

 and grab the sample config

 	./detector-get.bash DETECTOR-NAME DETECTOR-ID > DETECTOR-NAME-template.conf

+## detectors setup
 -->

-## detectors setup

 deploy sample configs

     cp -R conf_samples/detectors-config/ /etc/dam/

-now proceed with either simple detector
---or-- advanced detector creation as follows.
+you can now proceed with either simple detector and/or advanced detector creation as follows.

-## simple detector creation
+### simple detector creation

 _single feature / no filter / no category_